SoFi Technologies (NASDAQ: SOFI) Price Prediction and Forecast 2025-2030 (July 18)

 SoFi’s Recent Performance

-Here’s a table summarizing performance in share price, revenue, and profits (net income) since its IPO.
+The table below summarizes performance in share price, revenue, and profits (net income) since its IPO.

 |Year